Salt Creek (Little Calumet River tributary): Ecology

 Many rare species in the Salt Creek watershed are found in Samuelson Fen and related habitats at Imagination Glen Park in Portage.
-Surveys of the 33 acre (13 hectare) fen have found 201 species of plants, the vast majority being native species, including state threatened great Saint John’s-wort (Hypericum pyramidatum) and smaller forget-me-not (Myosotis laxa), and more than 400 insect species, including the Indiana rare Baltimore checkerspot butterfly (Euphydryas phaeton) and sedge skipper butterfly (Euphyes dion) and state threatened big broad-winged skipper butterfly (Poanes viator viator) and starry campion moth (Hadena ectypa).
+Surveys of the 33-acre (13 hectare) fen have found 201 species of plants, the vast majority being native species, including state-threatened great Saint John's-wort (Hypericum pyramidatum) and smaller forget-me-not (Myosotis laxa), and more than 400 insect species, including the Indiana rare Baltimore checkerspot butterfly (Euphydryas phaeton) and sedge skipper butterfly (Euphyes dion) and state-threatened big broad-winged skipper butterfly (Poanes viator viator) and starry campion moth (Hadena ectypa).
 A threatened species is a species that is likely to become endangered in the near future.

-Wetlands, including a fen, in the Salt Creek headwaters should also be investigated further since the uncommon bog species tamarack (Larix laricina) has been observed there.
+Wetlands, including a fen, in the Salt Creek headwaters contain bog species like the tamarack (Larix laricina), which are uncommon in Indiana.
 The state threatened small cranberry (Vaccinium oxycoccos) has been found at another wetland in the Salt Creek headwaters.
 Although they are no longer on the Indiana list of endangered species, both the American badger (Taxidea taxus) and bobcat (Lynx rufus) have been found within the Salt Creek watershed in recent years.
-These two species were on Indiana’s original endangered species list established in 1969, but have since improved their populations statewide and were removed from the list in July 2005.
+These two species were on Indiana's original endangered species list established in 1969, but have since improved their populations statewide and were removed from the list in July 2005.
 They are now protected as nongame species that cannot be hunted or trapped intentionally.

 Beaver (Castor canadensis) were hunted for their fur since the era of the French trappers only to be extirpated from Indiana by 1900.
 1935 re-introductions of Wisconsin and Michigan beaver into Indiana were successful and the aquatic herbivorous mammal was spotted in the Indiana Dunes National Lakeshore beginning in 1968.
 Whitaker reported a beaver colony in Salt Creek in 1994 as well as beaver sign in the lower portions of the Little Calumet River.
 Beaver create wetlands which remove sediment and pathogens and increase trout and salmon abundance as their ponds make ideal fish-rearing habitat.
 Research in the western United States, found that extensive loss of beaver ponds resulted in an 89% reduction in coho salmon (Oncorhynchus kisutch) smolt summer production and an almost equally detrimental 86% reduction in critical winter habitat carrying capacity.
 Contrary to popular myth, most beaver dams do not pose barriers to trout and salmon migration, although they may be restricted seasonally during periods of low stream flows.